GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/07.261-270/07.So-May-We/docs.md

 ---
+title: |
-title: 267.
-So May We
+    267. So May We - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 267.
+So May We.
+As with gladness men of old Did the guiding star behold; As with joy they hailed its light, Leading onward, beaming bright; So, most gracious Lord, may we Evermore be led to Thee.
+    keywords:  |
-    keywords: Christ in Song, So May We, As with gladness men of old,
+        Christ in Song, adventhymnals, advent hymnals, So May We, As with gladness men of old.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 267. SO MAY WE
+####  Christ in Song,

 ```txt
 1.